mrndhlovu/milestone-project4/README.md

 15. [Jasmine](https://jasmine.github.io/): unit testing on the frontend
 16. [Stripe]() for payment processing.
 17. [Github Desktop](https://desktop.github.com/) for version tracking of the app off the terminal
-18. [axios]()  a Javascript library used to make http requests from node.js or XMLHttpRequests

 Note: the `package.json` file for the frontend and `Pipfile` for backend located in the root folder, lists all libraries used in the project.

 ### Saving images to AWS
-* First setup and configured an AWS bucket,
+* First setup an AWS bucket,
 * Then setup `react-s3` and `aws-s3` configuration on the frontend like this

 ```